orbitdb/orbitdb.org/_posts/blog/2019-10-02-orbitdb-release-v0.22.md

 ### New formats in ipfs-io

-You can now write the argument2 for orbit-db-io directly, without needing to stringify.
+You can now write the arguments for orbit-db-io directly, without needing to stringify.

 - [orbit-db-io/pull/3](https://github.com/orbitdb/orbit-db-io/pull/3)